Best Solar Design Software in India for 2026

 3. HelioScope

 HelioScope is a well-regarded cloud-based design platform used primarily by commercial and industrial solar teams in the US and Europe.
 Its shade modelling is strong, its interface is cleaner than PVsyst for commercial-scale layouts, and it has good team collaboration features.
-For Indian EPCs, the primary limitations are its US-centric financial and compliance outputs, the absence of mobile design capability, and the lack of India-specific integrations (PM Surya Ghar, ALMM, DISCOM workflows).
+It's browser-based and technically accessible from any device, but that's not the same as a purpose-built mobile field workflow, there's no touch-optimized, on-site design experience the way a dedicated mobile app provides.
+For Indian EPCs, the additional limitations are its US-centric financial and compliance outputs and the lack of India-specific integrations, PM Surya Ghar, ALMM, DISCOM workflows.

 Strengths